-Figure 2.
-Continuum of Types of International Tax Regimes
+Figure 1.
+Continuum of types of international tax regimes

-Although the general rule is that a taxpayer subject to world-wide taxation (such as the United States) is taxed current on income earned abroad, the key exception is that taxation in the home country is deferred until the income is repatriated.
-While sometimes the deferral is temporary, in many cases corporations chose to "permanently reinvest" their funds outside the United States.
-Because of the opportunity to defer tax on foreign source active income simply by non-repatriation, U. S. corporations have accumulated an extraordinarily large amount of cash and other liquid securities outside the United States.
-Some scholars have estimated the amount to be more than \$3 trillion.
-With such a large pot of money looking for productive investments very little investment in other developed or developing countries will be made directly from the United States.
+Although the general rule is that a taxpayer subject to world-wide taxation (such as in the United States) is taxed currently on income earned abroad, the key exception is that taxation in the home country of foreign income earned through a subsidiary is deferred until the income is repatriated.
+While sometimes the deferral is temporary, in many cases corporations choose to "permanently reinvest" their funds outside the United States.
+Because of the opportunity to defer tax on foreign source active income simply by non-repatriation, United States corporations have accumulated an extraordinarily large amount of cash and other liquid securities outside the United States.
+Some commentators have estimated the amount to be more than \$2 trillion.42 With such a large amount of money looking for productive investments, very little investment in other developed or developing countries will be made directly from the United States.